Home » Side Dishes » Bulgur Wheat Salad with Chickpeas

 Bulgur Wheat Salad with Chickpeas

-bulgur wheat salad with red onions and chickpeas in white bowl with gold charger plate
+Bulgur wheat salad with chickpeas and red onion in a white bowl on a gold charger platter.

 This vegan side dish, or meatless main, uses pantry items like canned chickpeas to make this a quick and easy dish.
 It is also a great option for meal-prepping, as it will keep in the fridge for days.

-Bulgur is also known as cracked wheat.
-You may have eaten it in the form of tabbouleh, the Lebanese salad made with tomatoes, cucumbers and a hefty amount of fresh parsley.
+Bulgur is finer than cracked wheat.
+You may have eaten cracked wheat or bulgur in the form of tabbouleh – the Lebanese salad made with tomatoes, cucumbers and a hefty amount of fresh parsley.

 How to cook bulgur wheat